HHS/OPRE-OPS/docs/how_we_work/issue_review.md

 # Reviews Process for Issues

-As a team we will use labels for tracking which reviews are assign to whom and issue comments to tag our teammates when an issue is ready for their review.
+As a team we will use labels for tracking which reviews are assigned to whom and issue comments to tag our teammates when an issue is ready for their review.

 ## Process